Martha Beck

-Martha Nibley Beck (born November 29, 1962) is an American author, life coach, and speaker who specializes in helping individuals and groups achieve greater levels of personal and professional success.
+Martha Nibley Beck (born November 29, 1962) is an American author, life coach, speaker, and sociologist.

-She holds three degrees, a BA, MA and PhD from Harvard University.
-Beck is the daughter of deceased LDS Church scholar and apologist Hugh Nibley.
+She holds bachelor's, master's, and PhD degrees from Harvard University.
+Beck is the daughter of Hugh Nibley, a deceased scholar of the Church of Jesus Christ of Latter-day Saints (LDS Church) and apologist.
 She received national attention after publication in 2005 of her best-seller, Leaving the Saints: How I Lost the Mormons and Found My Faith in which she recounts her experiences of surviving sexual abuse.
-In addition to authoring several books, Beck is a columnist for O, The Oprah Magazine.
+In addition to authoring several books, Beck is a columnist for Oprah Daily.